8841 East Bell Road, Suite 101, Scottsdale, AZ 85260 | Rate: ★★★★★

 Some people get lower back pain after an epidural injection.
 It may feel like pressure, tightness, or pain that moves to the hips or legs.
 This happens because of swelling, tight muscles, or nerve irritation.
-The pain can be hard, but there are ways to feel better.
-In this guide, we tell you how to manage lower back pain after epidural injections.
+The pain can be hard, but there are different ways to feel better.
+In this guide, Comprehensive Pain Management will tell you how to manage lower back pain after epidural injections.
+Read on to learn more

 Massages